Virginia Optometrist of the Year

 Keyperson of the Year

-Presented to the VOA active member who has demonstrated his commitment to helping optometry reach its legislative goals in the U.S. Congress or the Virginia legislature through the Keyperson Program over the last twelve months.
+Presented to the VOA active member who has demonstrated his or her commitment to helping optometry reach its legislative goals in the U.S. Congress or the Virginia legislature through the Keyperson Program over the last twelve months.
 Recipients are VOA volunteers who have an existing relationship with a legislator or are willing to forge a new relationship.
 These relationships come in many forms such as patient, neighborhood, school, church, professional, civic, or political.
 The VOA recognizes that forging such relationships takes time, commitment, and money.
 The VOA thanks ALL Keypersons with this award to one.
 The recipient may receive this award more than once.